Tyrrrz/Tyrrrz.me/data/blog/return-type-inference/index.md

 However, the most interesting aspect of type inference in C# is, of course, generic methods.
 When calling a method with a generic signature, we can omit type arguments as long as they can be deduced from the values passed to the method parameters.

-For example, we can define a generic method `List.Create<T>` that creates a list from a sequence of elements:
+For example, we can define a generic method `List.Create<T>(...)` that creates a list from a sequence of elements:

 ```csharp
 public static class List